LedgerNinja0x/solana-economic-DAO/README.md

 # EcoSwap & DAO :postbox:
-This Repo contains the codebase to mint, transfer, and use ECOV fungible tokens to pay for services on the *Ecoverse* dapp, developped by [BalloonBox](https://www.balloonbox.io/) for [Solana](https://solana.com/).
+This Repo contains the codebase to mint, transfer, and use ECOV fungible tokens to pay for services on the *Ecoverse* dapp, developed by [BalloonBox](https://www.balloonbox.io/) for [Solana](https://solana.com/).
 As such, ECOV is the official utility token for *Ecoverse*.
 The major featured directories are

  - **ecoswap** <br/>
    a mechanism to swap SOL &rarr; ECOV unidirectionally <br/>